techgirlgeek/gcp_get_org_tree/README.md

 This code will allow the user to get a list of either:

-1. All Folders and projects from within DaVita.com Organization
+1. All Folders and projects from within an Organization
-2. All Folders and Projects from within a specified Folder within the DaVita Organization.
+2. All Folders and Projects from within a specified Folder within an Organization.

 To execute the code:
 Enter: